DERBersk/batteryapi/README.md

 * `routes` regards all defined routes.
 These do not have to be, but currently are all registered in the app.py file.
 * `templates` includes all html files used for supplier access.
 * `extensions.py` defines all Singleton objects, such as the database and the scheduler
-* `app.py` is the core of the project and activates all routes and initiates the database.
-This file is called when starting the application.